FuelLabs/fuel-bridge/docs/ARCHITECTURE.md

 #### L1 (Ethereum) ERC20 Deposit

 A deposit operation is an use case of the message passing system from L1 entities to L2 entities.
 The user will send a transaction to deposit an asset in a L1 bridge contract `FuelERC20Gateway`, which will in turn call `sendMessage` and emit a `MessageSent` event through the `FuelMessagePortal` to be picked up by the Fuel blockchain 's sequencer.
 The recipient of this message shall be the `bridge predicate` (a L2 entity that posseses an ID), whose role will be explained further ahead.
 The payload of the message will just reflect the fact that the `FuelERC20Gateway` has received a deposit of a L1 token, with a given amount and a desired recipient.
 Sequencers will include this message as part of an UTXO that can be spent by the `bridge predicate`.
 The `predicate` holds these UTXOs until any other entity (which can be the users themselves, or another "relayer" entity) executes the predicate 's logic, which has the responsibility for running validation logic before sending the data to the bridge contract on the L2, `erc20bridge.sw`, by calling `process_message`.
-Once the UTXO is "spent" (delivered), this last contract will have the capability of processing the payload inside the message, validating that their sender is the L1 bridge contract `FuelERC20Gateway`, and then proceeding to mint an equivalent asset and amount in the Fuel blockchain to the one originally depositted in the L1.
+Once the UTXO is "spent" (delivered), this last contract will have the capability of processing the payload inside the message, validating that their sender is the L1 bridge contract `FuelERC20Gateway`, and then proceeding to mint an equivalent asset and amount in the Fuel blockchain to the one originally deposited in the L1.
 Then, the minted assets become available to the user in the L2.

 ```mermaid
 sequenceDiagram